getCUJO/QoOID/draft-ietf-ippm-qoo.md

 For adaptive applications, there are typically different levels of optimal performance rather than a single absolute threshold.
 For example, a video streaming application might provide different available video resolutions, ranging from 4K to 480p resolution.
-Combined with different transmission latencies, each of these resolutions can induce varying levels of perceived usability.
+Combined with different transmission latencies, each of these resolutions can induce varying levels of perceived quality.

 The QoO framework can accommodate such applications by defining multiple ROP/CPUP thresholds corresponding to different quality levels.
 The framework can then assess how well the application will